Donald Trump and handshakes: Media analysis

 Time provided a chronology of Trump's handshakes over time, noting, "Newly inaugurated French President Emmanuel Macron drew international headlines when his knuckles turned white during an intense handshake with President Donald Trump at the G-7 meeting."
 Time observed, "Sometimes, a lack of a handshake says even more.
 The President drew similar fanfare when he declined to shake the hand of Angela Merkel, the chancellor of Germany, when she visited the White House."
 The Washington Post reporter Peter W. Stevenson commented, "Trump has a habit of sharing awkward, intense and sometimes downright strange handshakes with world leaders and U.S. officials."
-Stevenson contacted William Chaplin, a profesor and the psychology department chair at St. John's University in Queens, New York, for behavioral analysis of Trump's handshakes.
+Stevenson contacted William Chaplin, a professor and the psychology department chair at St. John's University in Queens, New York, for behavioral analysis of Trump's handshakes.
 Chaplin noted, "People with good handshakes tended to be more outgoing, more socially at ease, less socially anxious."
 VOA News interviewed Success Signals author Patti Wood and Asheville, North Carolina mayor Esther Manheimer about the phenomenon.
 Wood observed Trudeau attempting to turn his experience with Trump into a "power handshake" by placing his hand on Trump's arm.
 The New York Times reporter Katie Rogers noted, "Analyzing President Trump's handshakes with world leaders has become something of a sport."
 The New York Times consulted etiquette author Jacqueline Whitmore and body language instructor Chris Ulrich to analyze Trump's handshakes with world leaders.
 Ulrich noted, "The bottom line is that in every one of these, Trump takes up real estate in other world leaders' heads."
-Whitmore analyzed Trump's handshake with Macron, "Looks like both men are in a battle to establish their dominance and control."
+Whitmore analyzed Trump's handshake with Macron, saying it "Looks like both men are in a battle to establish their dominance and control."

 Academic analysis

 Trump's handshakes have been studied as a form of social ritual and semiotics.
-From an international relations perspective, Ben O'Loughlin, professor of international relations at Royal Holloway, University of London, conceptualizes Trump's handshakes with world leaders as being standoffs with a signallng effect: "moments of uncertainty when nobody knows what will happen, including the people shaking hands... [which] signal, together, Trump's standoff with international relations per se."
+From an international relations perspective, Ben O'Loughlin, professor of international relations at Royal Holloway, University of London, conceptualizes Trump's handshakes with world leaders as being standoffs with a signalling effect: "moments of uncertainty when nobody knows what will happen, including the people shaking hands... [which] signal, together, Trump's standoff with international relations per se."